-This year will be no exception.
-I have a beautiful dessert planned for my lovely wife.
 Who doesn’t like or maybe love chocolate?
 It’s gotta be the most popular flavor dessert ever.
 But, oh my, what happens when your wife is allergic to milk?
-How to make a tasty chocolate custard without triggering the allergic reaction?
+How can I make a tasty chocolate custard without triggering the allergic reaction?

-- 4 T sugar (I use the natural sugar)
+- 4 tablespoons sugar (I use the natural sugar)

 - 6 egg yolks

-- 4 sprigs of mint for garnish, if desired
+- 4 sprigs mint (for garnish if desired)

 - Preheat the oven to 300F degrees.